 It would be rare in the Indian context not to cross-examine a witness.
 In the absence of a cross-examination, the witness statement in its entirety would most likely stand admitted and that is a consequence that no party would want to face.
-That is the case even though a tribunal always retains the discretion to determine the probative value of the evidence given in a witness statement.
+That is the case even though a tribunal always has the discretion to determine the probative value of the evidence given in a witness statement.

 Further, unlike in international arbitration, which often operates on a ‘chess-clock system’, in India, arbitrators tend to give advocates as much time as they require to conduct their cross-examination.
 Therefore, availability of time, which is often a key consideration in international arbitration in deciding whether to cross-examine a witness, is a far less relevant factor in Indian arbitration procedure.

 In any cross-examination, irrespective of where it is being carried out, preparation is key.
 A necessary precondition to an effective cross-examination is that the advocate must know the case file inside out.
 Without that level of preparation, it would not be possible to be flexible in a cross-examination and cross-refer to different sections of the case file depending on the answers given by the witness.

 Overall, in our opinion, it is not useful to have a long list of prepared questions.
 Instead, a list of topics or themes on which the advocate wishes to cross-examine the witness, with citations to key documents, is sufficient.
 It is also useful to have a separate list of admissions that the advocate would like to draw from the witness.
 That list in particular helps the advocate to control the length of the cross-examination and know when to quit.
 If a certain admission has been elicited, the advocate should immediately move to the next topic.
 Staying on the same topic for too long carries the risk of giving the witness an opportunity to improve on his or her previous answers.